Dog Sleeps with Eyes Open: Is This a Problem?

 When your dog’s eyes are only partially open, the third eyelid remains in the closed position.
 As a result, you are likely looking at the nictitating membrane, not the eyeball, whenever your dog’s peepers are just slightly open during sleep.
 It also means that their eyes do not get dry or itchy.

-- You might be interested in: 10 Best Calming Dog Beds in 2021 – Reviews & Top Picks
+- You might be interested in: 10 Best Calming Dog Beds – Reviews & Top Picks

 Do All Dogs Sleep with Their Eyes Open?